 Just remember that with this the 3rd approach, some work done by the team won’t be visible in Velocity.
 If a really big Item slips and you re-estimate it, then the Velocity will be impacted strongly and possibly will be lower than in reality.
 Remember about that during Sprint Planning.

-I was doing all three approaches (yes, even the worst one) and currently I’m for the third one.
+I was doing all three approaches (yes, even the worst one) and currently I’m for the third one and the same time doing with my teams the second one.
 But of course… everything depends on the context and situation you’re currently in.
 Which of the three do you use, or maybe you know yet another approach that could serve the leftover challenge?